Home » Vegetables » Bacon Brussels Sprouts

-~ Bacon Brussel Sprouts are a must for Thanksgiving and Christmas, but this recipe is so easy and so very delicious, you’ll be craving it all year long!
-Crisp bacon, crunchy cashews and flavorful shallots combine with a simple, punchy sauce to elevate sautéed Brussel sprouts to a truly special side dish! ~
+~ Bacon Brussels Sprouts are a must for Thanksgiving and Christmas, but this recipe is so easy and so very delicious, you’ll be craving it all year long!
+Crisp bacon, crunchy cashews and flavorful shallots combine with a simple, punchy sauce to elevate sautéed Brussels sprouts to a truly special side dish! ~

 This Recipe Is: Ready in 30 Minutes or Less Includes Make Ahead Steps Gluten Free Paleo (see note)